filakhtov/gentoo-use-docs/app-arch/libarchive.md

 The flag should normally be disabled unless there is an explicit need to use static library, e.g. for development purposes.

-### threads
-This flag doesn't change anything in the library itself.
-It makes sure that all dependencies are thread safe.

-This flag can be disabled if there is no need to use the library in threaded applications.

 ### xattr
 Pass the `--enable-xattr` option to the configure script.
 Provide an ability to store and subsequently restore extended file attributes while creating and extracting archives for supported formats.